helenclarko/qb-itemstorage/README.md

 ## Credits
 Many thanks to FjamZoo#0001 who helped to point me towards scripts which helped with creating this.

-You can view more of my creations on my Roleplayserver "Loop City RP" and in our discord: https://discord.gg/RjmCnhDV
+You can view more of my creations on my Roleplay server "Loop City RP" and in our discord: https://discord.gg/RjmCnhDV